bmurrtech/0-100-days-cloud-engineer/README.md

 1. (Hack 9) **Fearless** - Don't be afraid of failure.
 Success always follows failure.
 If you never try, you'll always fail.
 1. (Hack 10) **Perseverance** - Rome wasn't built in a day.
 Set small goals and don't give up until you reach them one-by-one.

-> **My TOP Hiring Advice**: Even though I totally bombed my technical interview (I had no idea how to even prepare for it in advance), the primary traits my future employer was looking for could not be taught.
+> **My TOP Hiring Advice**: The primary traits my future employer was looking for could not be taught.
 These key, unteachable characteristics are: **A) integrity, character, and professionalism** and **B) strong trouble-shooting skills**.
 Perhaps not every employer values these traits as highly as my employer, but IF you can demonstrate your aptitude for trouble-shooting and provide a proven track-record of good character (via recommendations and consistent employment) and you *will* have a competitive edge even against certified technicians with more work experience than you.

 > **I want a tech job, too!** That's awesome!
 Your ambition and excitement for a challenge is an admirable and necessary attribute most tech professionals share in common.
 Every tech employer will look for people with *avid appetite to learn and improve* their tech skills.
 So, if you don't feel like you want to put in the work of advancing your tech skill set, and you would rather just learn enough to maintain, I'm afraid you will get left behind and better tech jobs will pass you up in favor of someone else who has that drive.
 Hey, I get it, we all have lives and higher priorities.
 Know your limits.
 Access your commitment level before embarking on this tech journey.
 If you don't like a challenge or the ever-changing nature of tech, perhaps the tech career path is not best for you.
 Do yourself a favor and opt for a career that best matches your lifestyle and passion.
 Alternatively, decide to commit to this path for 100 days (like I did), and just see what happens.
 Who knows, you might find you  like it, and maybe you'll even get a stellar job offer in 22 days like me!